EUROCY Data Management and Protection Policy

 (j) the existence of any automated decision-making, including profiling, referred to in EU GDPR and meaningful information about the logic involved, as well as the significance and the envisaged consequences on you, of such processing.

-Where the personal data belong to a person below the age of 18 years, the consent must be given or authorised by the holder of parental responsibility over the person.
-We shall make reasonable efforts to verify in such cases that the consent is indeed given or authorised by the holder of parental responsibility over the person.
+Where the personal data belong to a person below the age of 18 years, the consent must be given or authorized by the holder of parental responsibility over the person.
+We shall make reasonable efforts to verify in such cases that the consent is indeed given or authorized by the holder of parental responsibility over the person.